 Northern California is brimming with beauty and wonder, from stunning beaches to charming cities, towering redwood forests, sprawling vineyards, rugged mountains, and numerous national parks.
 There are so many fun and memorable places to visit in North California that are a bucket-list must!

 One of the great appeals of California is that it’s a fantastic destination to frequent all year round weather-wise with warm summers and relatively mild winters.
-The high mountains in north California experience snowy winters, making it the perfect winter sports destinations (the months of December, January, and February are the best time to visit).
+The high mountains in north California experience snowy winters, making it the perfect winter sports destination (the months of December, January, and February are the best time to visit).

 If beach breaks are more your thing, consider going between May to October for hot sunny days and bright blue skies.
 It’s best to visit San Francisco between September and October as during early July and late August the city experiences constant fog.